miali88/spritely_ai/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the AGPL-3.0 for non-commercial use.

+Commercial Use
+For commercial use or deployments requiring a setup fee, please contact us for a commercial license at michael@flowon.ai.

+By using this software, you agree to the terms of the license.

 ## 🙏 Acknowledgments